angelrps/MasterDataScience_FinalProject/README.md

   * [Gradient Boosting Regressor](https://github.com/angelrps/MasterDataScience_FinalProject/wiki/3_3_Modelling#Gradient-Boosting-Regressor)

 ### 4_2_6_Compare metrics
-Along the process I have plot a couple of graphs to help me tune the models.
+I plotted a couple of graphs along the process to help me tune the models.
-A scatter plot of 'Actual vs Predicted' values gives you a quick overview of how predictions are performing:
+A scatter plot of **'Actual vs Predicted'** values gives me a quick overview of how predictions are performing:
 ![DT Grid1](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Modelling_DT_Grid1.PNG)

 A bar plot it is very useful to compare metrics between models: